Rabbit of Caerbannog: In the film

 The Cave of Caerbannog, home of the Legendary Black Beast of Arrrghhh, is guarded by a monster, whose nature is initially unknown.
 Tim the Enchanter (John Cleese) leads King Arthur (Graham Chapman) and his knights to the cave, where they must face its guardian beast.
-Tim paints a verbal picture of a terrible monster that has killed everyone who has tried to enter the cave and warns them, "...for death awaits you all with nasty, big, pointy teeth!"
+Tim prosaically details a terrible monster that has killed everyone who has tried to enter the cave and warns them, "... for death awaits you all with nasty, big, pointy teeth!"

-As the knights approach the cave, their "horses" become nervous, forcing the knights to dismount.
+As the knights approach the cave, their "horses" become nervous, forcing the knights to "dismount".
 Although the entrance is surrounded by the bones of "full fifty men", Arthur and his knights are puzzled when they see a rabbit emerge from the cave.
 King Arthur asks, "What, behind the rabbit?"
-Tim says, "No, it IS the rabbit!"
-After mocking Tim for frightening them ("You manky Scots git!") and ignoring his subsequent warnings ("Look, that rabbit's got a vicious streak a mile wide!"), King Arthur orders Sir Bors (Terry Gilliam) to chop off the rabbit's head.
+Tim says, "It IS the rabbit!"
+After mocking Tim for frightening them ("You manky Scots git!") and ignoring his subsequent warnings ("Look, that rabbit's got a vicious streak a mile wide!
+It's a killer!"), King Arthur orders Sir Bors (Terry Gilliam) to chop off the rabbit's head.

-As Bors draws his sword and confidently approaches it, the rabbit suddenly leaps directly at Bors' neck and bites clean through it in a single motion, decapitating him to the sound of a can opener.
+As Bors draws his sword and confidently approaches it, the rabbit suddenly leaps directly at Bors' armored neck, biting clean through it in a single motion, decapitating him to the sound of a can opener.
 Despite that initial shock, the knights attack, but the rabbit also kills Gawain and Ector and wounds several other knights.

 Arthur panics and shouts for the knights to retreat ("Run away!
 Run away!"), to the sound of Tim's raucous laughter.
 As the remaining knights regroup, Sir Robin asks if "running away more" would confuse it, and Sir Galahad suggests taunting the rabbit to cause it to make a mistake.
 Sir Lancelot (John Cleese) asks, "Have we got bows?" ("No", says Arthur), but then Lancelot recalls, "We have the Holy Hand Grenade!"